 Through spoken words and the use of speech and language to convey messages.
 It occurs when we speak to others.
 Verbal communication can be formal and informal.
 However, when it takes place in person, verbal communication and non-verbal communication go together.

-Body language, facial expressions, eye contact, appearance, sign language.
+Body language, facial expressions, eye contact, appearance, and sign language.
 Non-verbal communication complements verbal communication and also helps when words don’t help.
 It is an important type of communication in interviews and discussions as they value it a lot.

 The use of written words to convey messages.
 Written communication happens through email, memos, texts, posts, etc. While written communication helps you share your thoughts well, sometimes it does not fully convey the emotion that you are trying to share.

 Listening is one of the most important parts of communication as it helps you understand the perspective of the communicator and effectively engage with them.
-The process of any communication takes a crucial value at listening correctly and responding appropriately.
+The process of any communication takes a crucial value on listening correctly and responding appropriately.

 Through visual messages like pictures, graphs, objects and other visual facets.
 Visual Communication is a crucial part of today’s methods of conveying important information.
 It is used in presentations, televisions, etc.

 Communication is the process of sharing information between individuals using a set of common rules, behaviour, symbols, and signs.
 Thus, there are five modes of communication:

 - Interpretative Communication